klust/LUMI-BE-training-materials/docs/intro-evolving/01_Architecture.md

 Ponte Vecchio which will be used in the Aurora supercomputer.
 It is currently very likely though that Intel will revert to a traditional design for Falcon Shores and push out the integrated CPU+GPU model to a later generation.

-However, a CPU closely integrated with accelerators is nothing new as Apple Silicon is rumoured to do exactly that in its latest generations, including the M-family chips.

 ## Building LUMI: The Slingshot interconnect